Vasukommi/flynkle-app-be/docs/DEVELOPER_API.md

 `Bearer <token>` when accessing protected routes.
 Only active, non-suspended users can log in.
 Login is rate limited and `/auth/logout` invalidates the token while `/auth/verify` checks it.
+Message creation and `/chat` requests are also rate limited to prevent abuse.
+Successful login updates the `last_login` timestamp for the user.

 ## API Endpoints